CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Devices/Monitor-Switches.md

     {{<figure src="/images/netq/dev-switch-large-interfaces-tab-230.png" width="500">}}

 3. Select an interface from the list, scrolling down until you find it.
-By default the interfaces are sorted by Name, but you may find it easier to sort by the highest transmit or receive utilization using the filter above the list.
+By default the interfaces are sorted by Name, but you might find it easier to sort by the highest transmit or receive utilization using the filter above the list.

     The charts update according to your selection.
 Scroll up and down to view the individual statistics.
 Look for high usage, a large number of drops or errors.